PrincessRuth90/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script thst displays the ten newest files
+A script that takes a list of words as input and prints